JOIN THE MASTERCLASS

 Leave with a clear understanding of:

-• Why growing flowers has felt harder than it should
+• Why growing flowers has felt harder than it should (and what actually makes it simple)

 Meet Your Host: Bridget Rose